Bandwidth/bandwidth.github.io/get-started.md

             <ol>
               <li>First, login to dev.bandwidth.com</li>
               <li>Select the Numbers tab</li>
               <li>You can fill search by: City and state, zipcode OR area code.
-But you may only choose one of the three options.
-If you choose to search by zipcode or area code, make sure you blank out the state field as it automatically fills with California.</li>
+But you may only choose one of the three options.</li>
               <li>Press search.
 You will see a list of numbers appear.
 If no list appears, search a different region.
 Some area codes are almost impossible to get due to the limited availability of numbers.</li>
-              <li>Choose a number by checking the box next to it.</li>
+              <li>Select a number.</li>
               <li>Select the blue Get Numbers button.</li>
               <li>If it says ‘Success’ then you successfully received your number.</li>
+              <li>Your new number will appear under the Numbers tab.</li>
             </ol>
           </li>
         </ol>